Anji00/BoundaryAITask/README.md

 1. **Install Dependencies**

 * **Backend**
-    Navigate to the project directory on the terminal cd backend
+    Navigate to the project directory on the terminal: cd backend

-    Activate your virtual environment
+    Activate your virtual environment:
       python -m venv .venv

       On Mac: